jonnonz1/nz-statute-book/acts/public/2011/criminal-procedure-act-2011.md

 (4) Before entry onto the premises, the constable must— (a) announce his or her intention to enter the premises; and (b) identify himself or herself.
-(5) Before or on entry onto the premises, the constable must— (a) give the occupier of the premises a copy of the warrant; and (b) produce to the occupier of the premises evidence of his or her identity (which may include details of a unique identifier instead of a name).
+(5) Before or on entry into the premises, the constable must— (a) give or show the occupier of the premises a copy of the warrant; and (b) identify himself or herself by name or by a unique identifier; and (c) if not in Police uniform, produce evidence of his or her identity.
+(6) If the occupier of the premises is not present at any time during the entry, or no person is in charge of the premises during the entry, the constable carrying out the entry must, unless to do so would prejudice an ongoing investigation,—
+  (a) on completion of the entry, leave a copy of the notice referred to in subsection (6A) and a copy of the arrest warrant (if applicable) in a prominent position at the premises; or
+  (b) if that is not reasonably practicable, provide a copy of the notice referred to in subsection (6A) and a copy of the arrest warrant (if applicable) to the occupier of the premises no later than 7 days after the exercise of the power.
+(6A) The notice required by subsection (6) is a written notice containing the following particulars:
+  (a) the date and time of the commencement and completion of the entry:
+  (b) the name or unique identifier of the person who had overall responsibility for the entry:
+  (c) the address of the office to which inquiries should be made.
-(6) For the purposes of subsection (5), the following persons must not be treated as the occupier of the premises:
+(6B) For the purposes of this section, the following persons may not be treated as the occupier of the premises:
-  (a) any person who is under the age of 14 years:
+  (a) any person who is under 14 years of age:
-  (b) any person who the constable has reasonable grounds to believe is not the occupier of the premises.
+  (b) any person who the constable executing the warrant has reasonable grounds to believe is not the occupier of the premises.
-(7) The constable is not required to comply with subsection (4) or (5) if he or she has reasonable grounds to believe that compliance with subsection (4) or (5) would endanger the safety of any person or prejudice the successful exercise of the entry and execution of the warrant.
+(7) The constable is not required to comply with subsection (4), (5), or (6) if he or she has reasonable grounds to believe that compliance with subsection (4), (5), or (6) would endanger the safety of any person or prejudice the successful exercise of the entry and execution of the warrant.
 (8) The constable may use reasonable force in order to effect entry into the premises if subsection (7) applies or if, following a request, the person present refuses entry or does not allow entry within a reasonable time.

 ### 163 Withdrawal of warrant